 - residents should avoid mixing with a large number of people indoors

 - everyone should wear face coverings as applicable

 - everyone should keep a distance wherever possible

 Even if you’re planning to meet outdoors, you should not meet care home residents if you have coronavirus symptoms, or symptoms of any other illness.

 Residents, family and friends who want to plan outings or activities should work together with the care home team in advance.

 Residents can take car trips out as long as they follow safety guidelines and use infection prevention and control measures.

-Care home residents are subject to the same coronavirus guidance as everyone else when meeting people away from the care home.
+Care home residents should follow the same coronavirus guidance as everyone else when meeting people away from the care home.

-If you’re spending time with a resident outside of a care home, you should follow safety guidelines and the latest government advice.
+If you’re spending time with a resident outside of a care home, you should follow protective measures.

 Before visiting, please speak to the care home about whether you should take a coronavirus test in your own home or at the care home.